The Indigo Love of Reading Foundation knows that school libraries matter.

 What are we eligible to receive if our application is approved and our school is partnered with a store?

-Step 1: Please view the complete list of Adopt A School grant questions on this editable application worksheet, which you can download here (Please use the download option in the top right-hand corner).
+Step 1: Please view the complete list of Adopt A School grant questions on this editable application worksheet, which you can download here.
 You can use the worksheet to fill out your responses in advance of submitting your answers on the online application.

 Please note: This worksheet cannot be uploaded to the online portal, nor emailed to us as an official application.
 All responses must be entered directly into the online application form in one sitting.

 Event conditionality: Please be advised that the health and safety of Indigo staff and their customers, as well as store capacities will always be our top priority.
-The running of the Adopt A School program will be contingent on the basis that it is safe to do and logistically possible during the run of the Adopt A School campaign period (September 13, 2021-October 3, 2021) in your province, territory, or region.
+The running of the Adopt A School program will be contingent on the basis that it is safe to do and logistically possible during the run of the Adopt A School campaign period mid-September to early-October in your province, territory, or region.